fotogiorgo/Wireframe-Model/README.md

 # Wireframe Model

-	A program that that turns an input file to a Wireframe Model.
+	A program that that turns a DSV file of an area's elevations, to a Wireframe Model.

 ## More details